-midibot 60 Posted February 18 Report Share Posted February 18 2 hours ago, Deeman said: I am curious how often you guys would mess with adjusting the bridle on something like a Nexus.
+midibot Posted February 18, 2021 Report Share Posted February 18, 2021 2 hours ago, Deeman said: I am curious how often you guys would mess with adjusting the bridle on something like a Nexus.
 I have about 8-10 sessions and I am still learning and I've flown in some strong-ish winds (15mph) and light winds 8-10mph.
 I have had issues with the kite stalling in lighter winds or during gusty days where the wind is either blowing at 12mph then drops to 3mph.
 Is it worth opening Pandora's box with adjusting the bridle?
 Thanks!
 Absolutely try!
 Don’t know If the Nexus comes with a Manual or Field Card, if so check it out if haven’t already.
 But the general rule for duallies: pull in the nose in lighter winds.
 Simple as that.
 Some kites have adjustment knots at the top of the bridle.
 Some Prisms have you do it in a range between two knots on the bridle; believe sometimes they are even labeled (such as on my Prism Quantum anyways).
 But the principles are the same -- shortening the line that goes to the nose (or lengthening its counterpart).
 If feasible on this kite you could even wrap the upper bridle leg once round the upper spreader on both sides.
 Kinda crude, but a quick way to experiment and see what it does.
 May be overkill.
 A very brief search did not turn up a kite specific manual, but Prism’s generic “Two Line Flight Manual” is a good read on this under the tuning section: https://prismkites.com/wp-content/uploads/2016/04/Dual-Line-Manual.pdf There are also other effects of tweaking the bridle including responsiveness and whatnot.
 Get to know thy bridle.
 It is a lifetime journey 😉 I expect others will chime in with more thoughts. .
-1 Quote Link to post Share on other sites
+2 Quote Link to comment Share on other sites More sharing options...

 Recommended Posts